kgrama/api-wrapper/README.md

-## API wrapper demo application
+## Openbanking ATM API wrapper

-This application is a java spring boot application that exposes one API to retrieve and filter data from an external URL.
+This application is a java spring boot application that exposes one API to retrieve and filter data from an external openbanking URL.

 To start checkout the project  and run